 Open Book examinations are an assessment method designed in such a way that allows students to access materials (module notes/readings/other material) whilst answering the questions.
 In such cases, students are not invigilated.

 Open Book examinations are not meant to take 24 hours to complete.
 The expected duration of these examinations remains as for the requirements were you sitting the exam under normal ‘exam-type’ conditions.
-This would normally be 2 or 3 hours in duration.
+This would normally be 2 or 3 hours in duration, as stated on the exam cover page.

 The 24 hour submission window is designed to support those of you who face a wide variety of disruptions in living arrangements and/or are sitting examinations in a different time zone.
 The 24-hour Open Book design enables you to plan and complete each examination at a time that is most convenient to you, and to break up the examination into smaller segments over the 24-hour period if this is better for you.